RosaleeKnight/study-notes/cybersecurity-terminology.md

 Data Breach: A confirmed incident where information has been stolen or taken away from a system without the knowledge or authorization of the systems owners.

+Data Integrity: Refers to the maintenance and assurance of data quality including the accuracy and consistency of data over its entire lifecycle.

 DDoS (Distributed Denial of Service): A malicious attempt to disrupt normal traffic of a targeted server, service or network by overwhelming the target or its surrounding infrastructure with a flood of internet traffic.

+Decryption: the process of decoding cipher text to plain text so that it is readable by humans.

 Deepfake: Any video or audio in which has been digitally altered with the help of AI to make it seem authentic or credible.

 Deep Web:  The encrypted parts of the internet that are not indexed by search engines which can be accessed by anyone with the correct URL.

+DLP (Data Loss Prevention): Umbrella term for a collection of security tools, processes and procedures that aim to prevent sensitive data from failing into unauthorized or malicious hands.

 Domain Name Server: A server the coverts recognizable domain names into their unique IP address.